 if you notice any of the following:

-severe skin rash or sores in your mouth
+severe skin rash, scaling or sores and blisters (sometimes in your mouth including

 your skin becomes pale, you start to feel tired, you become prone to infections or